otvam/otvam.github.io/data/resume.md

 :   Native speaker

 English
-:   Fluent (C1) - Master and PhD studies in English, many publications in English
+:   Fluent (C1) - Master and PhD studies in English, 4 years in the USA

 German
-:   Fluent (C1) - Bachelor studies in German, Intensivkurs Deutsch als Fremdsprache
+:   Fluent (C1) - Bachelor studies in German, 14 years in Zurich

 Skills